-- Open the Primary air vent fully - Add up to 1.5kg of wood - After about 2 minutes or when flames from the fresh fuel fully established, reduce the opening of the Primary vent. - At high power output, your stove will require refuelling approximately every hour. - It is important to follow these instructions in order to achieve clean burning and to maximise the efficiency of the - Do not leave the fire unattended until flames are well established an the newly charged logs

-- Always refuel onto hot embers. - If the fire has died out at the point of refuelling, use kindling to re-establish the fire and follow the "Ignition" procedure above. - It is important that the stove is not overloaded with fuel. - Reduced burn rates can be achieved by reducing the openings of the Primary and Secondary air vents.. - Operation with the door open can cause excessive smoke.
+- Open the Primary air vents - Add up to 1.5kg of wood - After about 2 minutes or when flames from the fresh fuel fully established, close the Primary vents - At high power output, your stove will require refuelling approximately every hour. - It is important to follow these instructions in order to achieve clean burning and to maximise the efficiency of the stove - Do not leave the fire unattended until flames are well established an the newly charged logs - Always refuel onto hot embers. - If the fire has died out at the point of refuelling, use kindling to re-establish the fire and follow the "Ignition" procedure above. - It is important that the stove is not overloaded with fuel. - Reduced burn rates can be achieved by reducing the openings of the Secondary and Tertiary air vents. - Operation with the door open can cause excessive smoke.
 The appliance must not be operated with the door left open except as directed in the instructions above.